Supporting Workplaces

 Testimonials

-A few words from
+A few words from VĪV founder

-“I don’t have to know you to care about you” is a mantra that holds deep meaning for me.
-It encapsulates the idea that compassion is a universal currency that we all possess; an abundant, limitless resource that we are able to spend freely – on anyone, at any moment – without reservation.
-Compassion is the ethos of human connection and the essence by which we remain connected forever.
-It is humbling to think that there are people who have passed through our lives, perhaps long forgotten, whose fondest memory of us is when we shared with them a moment of genuine kindness, safety, or vulnerability.
-What a gift it is that we are all rich with something so priceless.
+Compassion is this abundant, universal currency that we all possess; a limitless resource that we are able to spend freely on anyone, at any moment, without reservation.
+It is humbling and beautiful to think that there are people who have passed through our lives whose fondest memories of us may be when we shared with them a fleeting moment of kindness, safety, or vulnerability.
+What a gift it is that we are all rich with something so enduring and priceless.

 With gratitude,